 Kind of like PowerPoint.
 Just because you have the program on your computer and you produce a .ppt file doesn’t mean you created a great presentation.
 Most times it means just the opposite.
 Same with taking a marker to a dry erase board or flip chart.

-Incorporating visual storytelling into your company’s approach to executive decision makers is great, but it needs to be treated like a systematic process if you want to ensure the quality of the message and the delivery.
+Incorporating visual storytelling into your company’s approach to executive decision makers is excellent, but it needs to be treated as a systematic process if you want to ensure the quality of the message and the delivery.

 Whiteboarding is a Methodology